on2-dev/share-api-polyfill/README.md

 - tr
 - zh

-> Feel free to contribute with more languages sending Pull Requests for them :)
+> Feel free to contribute with more languages by sending Pull Requests for them :)

-### Turning features off, in Desktop
+### Turning features off - on Desktop

-You can disable some of the social buttons from the tool by passing a second object as argument.
+You can disable some of the social buttons from the tool by passing a second object as the argument.
 As your mobile device will probably have native support for the share API, it will be ignored, being applied only for desktops.

 Example: